2026

 We propose a framework that augments a model-free Reinforcement Learning (RL) agent with selective guidance from a pre-trained Vision-Language Model (VLM).
 Our system is designed to assist the RL agent, which starts from scratch and has no prior notion of the environment, by leveraging the VLM’s common-sense knowledge to support its decision making.
 Rather than relying on the VLM at every timestep, the agent monitors its own uncertainty during training and defers to the VLM only when it is unsure about which action to take.
 Uncertainty is measured using the entropy of the policy distribution, and guidance is triggered when this entropy exceeds a predefined threshold.
 To reduce computational overhead, we introduce a stochastic gating mechanism that limits the frequency of VLM queries, along with a cache that stores past VLM responses for reuse.
 Experiments show that our method leads to more stable learning dynamics compared to standard PPO, with reduced variance across runs.
 In the \textttFrozenLake environment, we observe that VLM guidance is primarily utilized during the early stages of training, gradually diminishing as the agent becomes more confident.
 This suggests that our selective guidance mechanism can support early exploration without hindering long-term autonomous behavior.

-@inproceedings{merler2025guiding, title = {Guiding Reinforcement Learning with Selective Vision-Language Model Supervision}, author = {Merler, Matteo and Bonetta, Giovanni and Magnini, Bernardo}, booktitle = {ECAI Workshop on AI-based Planning for Complex Real-World Applications (CAIPI'25)}, year = {2025}, month = oct, address = {Bologna, Italy}, note = {Proceedings not yet published.}, } - ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language ModelsMatteo Merler*, Nicola Dainese*, Minttu Alakuijala, Giovanni Bonetta, Pietro Ferrazzi, Yu Tian, Bernardo Magnini, and Pekka MarttinenOct 2025
+@inproceedings{merler2025guiding, title = {Guiding Reinforcement Learning with Selective Vision-Language Model Supervision}, author = {Merler, Matteo and Bonetta, Giovanni and Magnini, Bernardo}, booktitle = {ECAI 2025 Workshop on AI-based Planning for Complex Real-World Applications (CAIPI'25)}, editor = {Niggemann, Oliver and Biswas, Gautam and Micheli, Andrea and Heesch, René and Diedrich, Alexander and Ehrhardt, Jonas and Widulle, Niklas}, publisher = {CEUR Workshop Proceedings}, pages = {39--51}, year = {2025}, month = oct, address = {Bologna, Italy}, cv_venue = {ECAI Workshop on AI-based Planning for Complex Real-World Applications (CAIPI'25)}, cv_date = {2025-10-25}, } - ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language ModelsMatteo Merler*, Nicola Dainese*, Minttu Alakuijala, Giovanni Bonetta, Pietro Ferrazzi, Yu Tian, Bernardo Magnini, and Pekka MarttinenMay 2025

 Integrating Large Language Models with symbolic planners is a promising direction for obtaining verifiable and grounded plans compared to planning in natural language, with recent works extending this idea to visual domains using Vision-Language Models (VLMs).
 However, rigorous comparison between VLM-grounded symbolic approaches and methods that plan directly with a VLM has been hindered by a lack of common environments, evaluation protocols and model coverage.
 We introduce ViPlan, the first open-source benchmark for Visual Planning with symbolic predicates and VLMs.
 ViPlan features a series of increasingly challenging tasks in two domains: a visual variant of the classic Blocksworld planning problem and a simulated household robotics environment.
 We benchmark nine open-source VLM families across multiple sizes, along with selected closed models, evaluating both VLM-grounded symbolic planning and using the models directly to propose actions.
 We find symbolic planning to outperform direct VLM planning in Blocksworld, where accurate image grounding is crucial, whereas the opposite is true in the household robotics tasks, where commonsense knowledge and the ability to recover from errors are beneficial.
 Finally, we show that across most models and methods, there is no significant benefit to using Chain-of-Thought prompting, suggesting that current VLMs still struggle with visual reasoning.